chun-eric/sentinel-siem-chatgpt/README.md

 Write permissions to the workspace are always needed.
 <br/>
-After a while of researching,  I created the resource group siem-training and gave owner privileges.
+After a bit of researching,  I created the resource group siem-training and gave owner privileges.
 <br/>

 ```